About World Book Day Ireland

 The 21st Annual World Book Day, Ireland’s largest celebration of books and reading, will take place on Thursday 1st March 2018.

 World Book Day is run by the Booksellers Association and is a month-long event from 1st–31st March 2018.

 World Book Day is the biggest celebration of books, reading, authors and illustrators of its kind.
 A celebration for children of all ages in Ireland.
 Now in its 21st year, World Book Day brings publishers, educational establishments, libraries, literacy charities, bookshops and the media together to shout about the power of reading for pleasure.

 What happens?
 Every year, €1.50 book tokens are distributed to almost every school/nursery age child in the country.
 To date, World Book Day has distributed over 170 million vouchers and sold over 10 million £1/€1.50 books in the Ireland and the UK.

 Then… Children are encouraged to visit their local bookshop where they can exchange their tokens for one of eleven exclusive new books OR get €1.50 off a full-price book.
-In 2017, we have an incredible line-up of special edition €1.50 books for children to get excited about, plus an exclusive title from The O’Brien Press for Irish readers: Fast Forward by Judi Curtin.
+In 2018, we have an incredible line-up of special edition €1.50 books for children to get excited about, plus an exclusive title from The O’Brien Press for Irish readers: Rugby Roar by Gerard Siggins.

 Above all… We want children to feel that ‘Christmas morning’ excitement about taking part in World Book Day and the prospect of getting a special new book by one of their favourite authors, or discovering a new author or series that will inspire them to keep on reading.